 Do I need a lawyer to help me buy in Italy?

 Surprisingly, this is the most common question that we get asked.
 No, you don’t – just like you don’t necessarily need a lawyer when buying in the UK.
 However, in reality you would always use a lawyer when buying in the UK so what is so different about buying in another country where you probably don’t have experience of buying before?

 For more information, please take a look at our guide to how to choose a lawyer when buying property abroad.

 I have been told that I don’t need a lawyer but need a Notary.
 Is this true?

 The Notary is necessary in Italy but tends only to get involved at the end of the transaction.
 His role is to carry out some checks at the end, attend to the signature of the title deed and register the property.
 He doesn’t normally advise on whether the contract is OK to sign, whether you should pay the deposit, who should own the property, and so on.

-I have heard that there are problems with buying property in Italy.
-What is the situation?
+I have heard there are problems with buying property in Italy.
+Is that true?

-Are the costs more in Italy than in the UK?
+Are the costs of buying property more in Italy than in the UK?